-The terms and conditions of these transactions do not deviate from the market ones for similar transactions.
+The conditions under which the transactions with the related companies were carried out do not deviate from the market for such transactions.

-The accounts and balances with related parties are presented in Notes 21, 24, and 36.
+The accounts and balances with related parties are presented in Notes 18, 21, and 33.

 The members of the key personnel are disclosed in Note 1.